 The definitive guide to Amazon S3

-Amazon S3 or Simple Storage Service is probably the most widely used and understood service provided by AWS.
+Amazon S3 or Simple Storage Service is probably the most widely used and well-known service provided by AWS.
 The console interface is very familiar as it looks just like your average file explorer.
 However S3 is anything but a simple way to store files, as it provides an outstanding number of functionalities, many of which came free of use, to help you comply with the most strict regulations and to implement complex and scalable applications very easily.

 Since I'm now studying for be an AWS Certified Solution Architect, I will use this blog to collect notes and examples from books and websites around the web, trying to give you the most complete and dense informations about the AWS services that I came by.